Cascade Campus

 Performance in theater production.
 Audition required.
 Audit available.

 Provides an opportunity to co-design an independent project associated with the current mainstage theatre production.
 Includes an assigned role within the production team which may be off stage, front of house, or backstage.
-Requires a contract with the theatre arts instructor covering the course expectations.
+Learning contract with theatre arts instructor covering the course expectations required.
+Prerequisite: Instructor approval required.
 Audit available.

 Provides a variety of opportunities to co-design an independent project associated with the current mainstage theatre production.
 Includes a self-accountable role within the creative or production team which may be off stage or backstage.
-Requires a contract with the theatre arts instructor covering the course expectations.
+Learning contract with theatre arts instructor covering the course expectations required.
 Audit available.

 TA 211.
 Intermediate Technical Theatre.
 4 Credits.